-First published in July 2017, this article is the third edition to incorporate new studies.
+First published in July 2017, this article is the fifth annual update (see endnote) to incorporate new studies.
 The aim is that it serves as a tracker for the evolving field of “extreme event attribution”.

 Using the map

 Use the plus and minus buttons in the top-left corner, or double click anywhere, to zoom in on any part of the world.
 Click on a symbol to reveal more information, including a quote from the original paper to summarise the findings and a link to the online version.

 The filter on the left allows users to select a specific type of weather event to look at or, for example, only those found to be influenced by climate change.